Image Matching Filtering and Refinement by Planes and Beyond: Related work

-Full end-to-end deep image matching architectures arose with SuperGlue~\cite{superglue}, which incorporates a proper matching network exploiting self and cross attentions through transformers to jointly encode keypoint positions and visual data into a graph structure, and a differentiable form of the Sinkhorn algorithm to provide the final assignments.
-SuperGlue can represent a breakthrough in the areas and has been extended by the recent LightGlue~\cite{lightglue} improving its efficiency, accuracy and training process.
-Detector-free end-to-end image matching architectures have been also proposed, which avoid explicitly computing a sparse keypoint map, considering instead a semi-dense strategy.
-The Local Feature TRansformer (LoFTR)~\cite{loftr} is a competitive realization of these matching architectures, which deploys a coarse-to-fine strategy using self and cross attention layers on dense feature maps and has been employed as a base for further design extensions~\cite{quadtree,matchformer}.
-Notice that end-to-end image matching networks are not fully rotational invariant and can handle only relatively small scene rotations, except specific architectures designed with this purpose~\cite{se2loftr,steerers,strek}.
-Coarse-to-fine strategy following LoFTR design has been also applied to hybrid canonical pipelines with only deep patch and descriptor modules, leading to matching results comparable in challenging scenarios at an increased computation cost~\cite{slime}.
-More recently, dense image matching networks that directly estimate the scene as dense point maps~\cite{dust3r} or employing Gaussian process~\cite{roma}, achieve SOTA results in many benchmarks but are more computationally expensive than sparse or semi-dense methods.
+SuperGlue can represent a breakthrough in the areas providing the first end-to-end deep matching pipeline and has been extended by the recent LightGlue~(\cite{lightglue}) improving efficiency, accuracy and the training process.
+Detector-free end-to-end image matching architectures have been also proposed such LoFTR, which avoid explicitly computing a sparse keypoint map, considering instead a semi-dense strategy.
+Coarse-to-fine strategy following LoFTR design has been also applied to hybrid canonical pipelines, leading to matching results comparable in challenging scenarios at an increased computation cost~(\cite{slime}).
+More recently, dense image matching networks that directly estimate the scene as dense point maps, as Matching And Stereo 3D Reconstruction (MASt3R,~\cite{mast3r}) and others~(\cite{vggt,mapany}), or employing Gaussian process as the Robust Matching (RoMa,~\cite{roma}), achieve SOTA results in many benchmarks but are still more computationally expensive than sparse or semi-dense methods and less scalable in many common context.